Willie Culbert

-Willie Culbert was a former Scottish footballer best known with Dumfries club Queen of the South.
+Willie Culbert was a Scottish former footballer best known with Dumfries club Queen of the South.

 Queen of the South

 Willie Culbert was a 1932 Queen of the South signing from Clyde.

 Culbert was one of the mainstays of the side that were promoted to the division for the first time when they ended their 1932-33 campaign with a victory over divisional champions Hibs.